 - For more information, see EU logo for online sale of medicines.

+EMA works closely with the European Commission and EU Member States in implementing the falsified medicines Directive.
 This cooperation also includes the European Directorate for the Quality of Medicines and Healthcare (EDQM) and the World Health Organization's International Medical Products Anti-Counterfeiting Taskforce (IMPACT).

 EMA coordinates the exchange of information on falsified medicine notifications related to centrally authorised medicines, providing information to the national competent authorities of the EU Member States who are responsible for investigating the supply chain and deciding on market action.
 For more information, see Falsified medicines: reporting obligations .